bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 <div style="margin-top: 1.5em;"></div>

-I’m an **early-career researcher** who loves exploring how biotechnology can help solve environmental problems.
+I'm an **early-career researcher* who loves exploring how biotechnology can solve environmental problems.
 My past projects and intended future work are all about trying interdisciplinarity to better understand the research question.

-I’ve worked with `analytical techniques` and enjoy learning more about them.
-Whenever I get the chance, I try out new instruments with some guidance, which has made me pretty comfortable with almost all analytical tools often used in environmental research.
+I really enjoy working with `analytical instruments`.
+I love learning how high-end instruments work, and with a bit of guidance, I'll always give them a try.
+This means I'm now pretty comfortable with almost all the analytical tools used in environmental research.

-If you’re in this field of research, you probably know we start by studying materials and pollutants to understand their makeup.
-That’s my favourite part too.
-I like characterising things.
-Maybe that’s one reason I like analytical instruments; it helps me know them better.
-In my master's dissertation, I studied nanoplastics and did `environmental risk assessments` using tests on _in vitro_ models.
-Besides, I’m also interested in `microbial systems` and studying how microbes play a role in the environment.
-I’m learning and using languages and other computational approaches lately, too.
-I often try to combine these areas in my work to get a broader perspective of the problem.
+In this field, we always start by studying sample, materials or pollutants to see what they're made of.
+That's my favourite part.
+I just like characterising things.
+Maybe that's why I like the instruments so much, they help me get to know them better.

+For my master's dissertation, I studied nanoplastics.
+I did `health risk assessments` using tests on _in vitro_ models.
+I'm also very interested in `microbial systems` and how microbes help our environment.
+Lately, I'm also learning to use `programming languages and other computational tools`.
+I often try to combine all these areas in my work to get a broader perspective of the problem.

-I got my **Master’s in Biotechnology** with **First Class Distinction** (CGPA 8.75/10) from [Amity University, Uttar Pradesh](https://amity.edu/).
-Right now, I’m working independently under the supervision of [Dr. Boobal Rangaswamy](https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr), who was also my adviser during my undergrad.
-We’re focusing on projects about ecotoxicology and microbial ecology.
+I got my *Master’s in Biotechnology* with *First Class Distinction* (CGPA 8.75/10) from [Amity University, Uttar Pradesh](https://amity.edu/).
+Right now, I'm working independently with [Dr. Boobal Rangaswamy](https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr).
+He was my adviser during my undergrad too.
+Together, we're focusing on projects about ecotoxicology and microbial ecology.

-My name’s up there, but you can just call me Bharath.
+My name's up there, but you can just call me Bharath.
 Not sure how to say it?
 Check out my [pronunciation guide 🔍](https://bharathkumar-rajagopal.github.io/pronunciation/).

 > <span style="font-family: 'Georgia', serif; font-size: 1.5em; font-style: italic;">
 >  **Science**, for me, is less about having answers and more about learning to ask better questions.